temple-acm/site/README.md

 Come and ask for assistance or just hangout in our [Slack](http://tuacm.slack.com) channel.
 Use ```@group``` to notify everyone in the group of your message.

 ## Credits
 Inspired by the great work of [Madhusudhan Srinivasa](https://github.com/madhums/), and made possible by the good people at [linnovate](http://www.linnovate.net/).
-Also thank your lord and savior [Sandile Keswa](https://github.com/skeswa/).
+Also thank your brogrammer-in-chief [Sandile Keswa](https://github.com/skeswa/).
+Also, you know, [Sri Ramanujam](https://github.com/SriRamanujam).

 ## License
 (The MIT License)